 Then, once I got a feel for what I was after, I transferred the design to my vases.

 Artist brushes and basic latex or acrylic paint is all you need to add your design.
 Once finished, apply one or two coats of a spray poly to seal it all in.
 For added fun I took one of my older paint brushes and cut a few bristles off to make whiskers.
 Next, I dab a bit of hot glue on the ends, let cool, and then used more hot glue to attach.
 You’ll see the finished result below.

 Before adding our soil to the glass jars, I like to put a circle of burlap in the bottom.
 The reason for that is because I will be dropping in stone for drainage and I don’t want there to be any damage to the glass.
 However, the burlap will biodegrade over time, so it’s perfectly safe to use.

 After you’ve put in your burlap, you can add a layer of the gravel rock to the bottom.
 See video for detailed steps.

 Time to add the soil.
 Yay!
 It’s super important that you use a potting soil that is organic, meant for food.
 Do not use your conventional potting soil as that has toxins that we don’t want to consume or feed our pets.
 You can see below I use a funnel to help me get the soil in the jars.

 Fill with soil until about ¾” space is left at the top.

 Now we can add our seed.
 I chose to use this wheatgrass.
 For those of you that may have a gluten intolerance, there’s no worries about eating the grass.
 There is only gluten in the grain head.
 You could also use barley, oats, or rye as well.

-Sprinkle enough on top to cover and be sorta thick.
-You can follow manufacturer instructions on growing as well.
+Afterward, sprinkle enough on top to cover and be sorta thick.
+In addition, you can follow manufacturer instructions on growing as well.